 Please note not all planned experiences for children need to be connected to your inquiry.
 Some may build on children's interests and other subjects/events that are happening each week.
-Those completing a school placement in final year are not required to complete an inquiry but should demonstrate their contribution to the school through their TPA tasks and presentation.

 3. Planning for learning

 Across the professional experience, pre-service teachers are required to take an increasing degree of responsibility for planning, implementing and evaluating a curriculum that involves and engages children in deep and meaningful learning.